Mike Simmons: Committees

 In the 2023-24 term, Simmons chaired the Senate's Committee on Human Rights.
 In the 2025-26 term, Simmons is the chair of the Committee on Public Health.
 Since the beginning of his tenure in 2023, he has also been a member of the committees on Behavioral and Mental Health and Transportation.

 2026 congressional candidacy

 On July 8, 2025, Simmons announced his candidacy in the 2026 Democratic primary election for Illinois' 9th congressional district, to replace retiring incumbent Jan Schakowsky.
+Daniel Biss won the primary election, securing 29.6% of the vote in the field of 15 candidates.